-If you connected your computer to a Computer, USB-B, DisplayPort, or HDMI port on the projector, you can set up the remote control to act as a wireless mouse.
+If you connected your computer to a Computer, USB TypeB, or HDMI (EX3212/EX5210/EX7210) port on the projector, you can set up the remote control to act as a wireless mouse.
 This lets you control computer presentations at a distance from your computer.
 To do this, connect the projector to your computer using a USB cable, if it is not connected already.

-1. Connect the USB cable to your projector's USB-B port.
+1. Connect the USB cable to your projector's USB TypeB port.

-- 2. Connect the other end to any available USB port on your computer. - 3.
+- 1 USB TypeB port - 2.
+Connect the other end to any available USB port on your computer. - 3.
 If necessary, configure your computer to work with an external USB mouse.
 See your computer documentation for details.